 Their pack was a bit underwhelming in 2020.

 Daniel Saifiti had a fantastic Origin but we didn't see that enough through the year.
-Tyson Frizell is interesting because I thought he looked a bit tired at the Dragons but if he can get back to that dynamic, powerful running they will be dangerous because Fitzgibbon does it the other side.
+Tyson Frizell is interesting because I thought he looked a bit tired at the Dragons but if he can get back to that dynamic, powerful running they will be dangerous because Fitzgibbon (when fit) does it the other side.

 In an ideal world O'Brien would only have one of Mann or Watson in the side, I don't think he'd want to carry both when Ponga's fit.
 He might be better with Tex Hoy who's a bigger body and covers anywhere in the backline.
 They need another option on the bench because Sue, King, and Jacob Saifiti are too similar for mine.